-As a general matter, DecisionWise often, but no always, collects the following types of Personal Data from its Users and associated Respondents:
+As a general matter, DecisionWise often, but not always, collects the following types of Personal Data from its Platform Users (DecisionWise’s clients) and associated Respondents:

-In our capacity as a service provider, we will receive, store, and/or process Personal Data that is owned and/or controlled by our Users and Respondents associated with the Users (e.g., a User’s employees), including information about the User’s employees, agents, contractors, or other individuals.
-In such cases, we will process the Personal Data on behalf of and under the direction of the User pursuant to a written contract with the User.
-The information we collect from Users and Respondents in this capacity is used for preparing reports, tabulating data, gathering survey responses, managing transactions, invoicing, renewals, and other operations related to providing our services to Users, and as otherwise requested by Users.
+In our capacity as a service provider/Data Processor, we will receive, store, and/or process Personal Data that is owned and/or controlled by our Platform Users and Respondents associated with the Platform Users (e.g., a Platform User’s employees), including information about the Platform User’s employees, agents, contractors, or other individuals.
+In such cases, we will process the Personal Data on behalf of and under the direction of the Platform User pursuant to a written contract with the Platform User.
+The information we collect from Platform Users and Respondents in this capacity is used for preparing reports, tabulating data, gathering survey responses, managing transactions, invoicing, renewals, and other operations related to providing our services to Platform Users, and as otherwise requested by Platform Users.

 All data collected online is collected through encrypted (SSL) channels following industry best practices.